crunchingdata/Linear_regression_-_math_vs._machine_learning/README.md

 * dataset: 500 rows of daily revenue by temperature of a ice cream shop in IceCreamData.csv

 ## Data cleaning
+* Created a column with random values for comparison of obtained measures.
 * Just a overview was requiered, because of non null-values:
 ![](/images/scatterplot_with_pairplot.jpg)